Kpeeler51/NodeForum/README.md

 * Type cd client and run NPM install, then type npm run dev
 * Type cd .. then cd server and run NPM install, then type npm start
 * Website address and port will be displayed in terminal
+* two .env files will be needed. one in the server folder and one in the client folder

+MONGODB_URI=

+JWT_SECRET=

+VITE_API_URL=

+These three variables are required for functionality.
+For database usage a user will need to use their own mongoDB string.
+VITE_API_URL can be the users own localhost URL.

 ## Technologies Used